 "It's a very special day for me," said Willstrop at the trophy presentation.
 "I can't really believe I've played and won this match - and I'd like to thank Greg for the great spirit in which it was played."

-But in his 'most satisfying success of the year', Willstrop regained the upper hand at the North American Open in Virginia - beating Ramy Ashour, Matthew's conqueror in the semis, in straight games in the final to win the 16th Tour title of his career (eight of which are World Series).
+In his 'most satisfying success of the year', Willstrop regained the upper hand at the North American Open – recording a rare victory over Ramy Ashour, Matthew's conqueror in the semis, in straight games in the final to win the eighth World Series title of his career.